-In the ancient realm of the Celts, the seer was a person who opened a window to reveal a complete view of the cosmos, in which the otherworld and the everyday world interconnect.
+In the ancient Celtic realms, the seer was a person who opened a window to reveal a complete view of the cosmos, in which the otherworld and the everyday world interconnect.
 This was the essence of true perception and wisdom, known as gléfiosa, or ‘bright knowledge’.
 For the seer, the babbling of the stream, the swaying of treetops in the wind, the hunting and foraging of animals are all brimful of deeper meaning.